Copying the “Lipinski” Stradivarius into baroque, 2011

 The challenge then was to figure out how the instrument was set up to accomodate Tartini’s particular style of playing.
 We had some crucial historical information about the string tension for this instrument: A source from 1734 claiming Tartini’s string setup to equal 30 kg, quite a bit heavier than for example Thomastik’s Dominant strings, which provide a longitudal tension equalling less than 22 kg.

-The newly built violin was premiered at a recital in Latinskolen in Bergen, 9.4.2011.
+The newly built violin had its premiere in a recital at Latinskolen in Bergen, 9.4.2011.